yakout/yakout.github.io/_posts/2026-01-17-security-from-exe-to-md.md

 We are moving from a world where we feared *bad code* to a world where we must fear *bad intention* in any form including text and images.
 The type of file no longer matters.
 If an AI agent can read it, an attacker can use it.

+As we navigate this journey, I anticipate we will see more security standards specifically for agents.
+For example, existing concepts like handshakes and 2FA could be used to establish a "secure session" with an agent in an **"Agent Shell"** or **"Agent Runtime"**, which would significantly reduce the risk of indirect prompt injection.

 The next time you ask an agent to "read the docs," remember: you aren't just reading a file, you are letting it "execute orders" in your workflow.

 ---